 Yes, you can install SQL Server Express on the several 64-bit Windows platforms.

-For current information about supported operating systems, Internet browsers, Microsoft[®] SQL Server[®], and other software, and about system requirements for servers and client workstations, refer to our Knowledgebase article ID 105383, available at https://support.na.sage.com/selfservice/viewdocument.do?externalId=105383.
+For current information about supported operating systems, Internet browsers, Microsoft[®] SQL Server[®], and other software, and about system requirements for servers and client workstations, refer to our Knowledgebase article System Requirements for Estimating v24.1.